MyNeeno/docs/docs/index.md

 ## Contact Us

-If you have any questions or need further assistance, please feel free to
+If you have any questions or need further assistance, feel free to write us to
 <contact@myneeno.com>

 ## Legal